MRCIEU/epigraphdb-graph/README.md

 `CREATE USER new_user SET PASSWORD 'changeme' CHANGE REQUIRED SET STATUS SUSPENDED;`

+or if no change of password required

+`CREATE USER new_user SET PASSWORD 'changeme' CHANGE NOT REQUIRED;`

 Then add `reader` role

 `GRANT ROLE reader TO new_user;`